Volkowo/Milestone1_Group39/Milestone2/Coverage_Testing_Report.md

 # Coverage Testing Report

-Please provide your GitHub repository link.
+[//]: # (Please provide your GitHub repository link.)
 ### GitHub Repository URL: https://github.com/Volkowo/Milestone1_Group39.git

 ---

-The testing report should focus solely on <span style="color:red"> testing all the self-defined functions related to the five required features.</span> There is no need to test the GUI components.
-Therefore, it is essential to decouple your code and separate the logic from the GUI-related code.
+[//]: # (The testing report should focus solely on <span style="color:red"> testing all the self-defined functions related to )

+[//]: # (the five required features.</span> There is no need to test the GUI components.
+Therefore, it is essential to decouple your code and separate the logic from the GUI-related code.)

+[//]: # ()
-You should perform statement coverage testing and branch coverage testing.
-For each type, provide a description and an analysis explaining how you evaluated the coverage.
+[//]: # (You should perform statement coverage testing and branch coverage testing.
+For each type, provide a description and an analysis explaining how you evaluated the coverage.)

 ## 1. **Test Summary**
 list all tested functions related to the five required features, for example: